A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

+We have chosen to work in this paper with the theory of quasicategories.
+These first appeared in the work of Boardman and Vogt, where they were referred to as weak Kan complexes~\cite{BoardmanVogt}.
+The theory was subsequently developed by Joyal~\cite{Joyal} and then extensively studied by Lurie.
+In this section we give a rapid review of the relevant background on the theory of quasicategories as a model of $\i$-categories.
+Our basic references for this material are Lurie's books \cite{HTT, HAG}.

-Let $\icat$ denote the $\i$-category of small $\i$-categories and functors.
-Given an $\i$-category $\aC$, we can form its homotopy category $\Ho(\aC)$, which is an ordinary category \cite[\S 1.2.3]{HTT}.
-There is a simplicial nerve functor $\N$ from simplicial categories to simplicial sets which is the right Quillen functor of a Quillen equivalence \cite[\S 1.1.5.5, 1.1.5.13, 2.2.5.1]{HTT}
+We will write $\icat$ to denote the $\i$-category of small $\i$-categories and functors, which we explicitly model as the category of simplicial sets with the Joyal model structure~\cite{Joyal}.
+There is a simplicial nerve functor $\N$ from simplicial categories to simplicial sets which is the right Quillen functor of a Quillen equivalence~\cite[\S 1.1.5.5, 1.1.5.13, 2.2.5.1]{HTT}

-Here the model structure on the left is Bergner-Dwyer-Kan's model structure on simplicial categories \cite{Bergner} and the model structure on the right is Joyal's model structure on simplicial sets.
-Given a simplicial model category $\aC$, we produce an $\i$-category by restricting to the cofibrant-fibrant objects and applying $\N$; we denote this composite by $\N(\aC^{\circ})$.
-More generally, given a category $\aC$ with a subcategory of weak equivalences $w\aC$, the Dwyer-Kan simplicial localization $L \aC$ \cite{DwyerKan} provides a corresponding simplicial category and then applying the simplicial nerve yields an associated $\i$-category.
+Here the model structure on the top is Bergner-Dwyer-Kan's model structure on simplicial categories \cite{Bergner} and the model structure on the bottom is Joyal's model structure on simplicial sets.

+There are a number of options for producing the ``underlying'' $\i$-category of a category equipped with a notion of ``weak equivalence''.
+The most structured setting is that of a simplicial model category $\aC$, where the $\i$-category can be obtained by restricting to the full simplicial subcategory $\aC^{\cf}$ of cofibrant-fibrant objects and then applying the simplicial nerve functor $\N$.
+More generally, if $\aC$ is a category equipped with a subcategory of weak equivalences $w\aC$, the Dwyer-Kan simplicial localization $L \aC$ \cite{DwyerKan} provides a corresponding simplicial category, and then $\N((L\aC)^{\textrm{fib}})$, where $(-)^{\textrm{fib}}$ denotes fibrant replacement in simplicial categories, yields an associated $\i$-category.
+Barwick and Kan \cite{BarwickKan} have studied this procedure in the context of Segal spaces and Lurie has given a version of this approach in \cite[\S 1.3.3]{HAG}: we associate to a (not necessarily simplicial) category $\aC$ with weak equivalences $W$ an $\i$-category $\N(\aC)[W^{-1}]$; when $\aC$ is a model category, for functoriality reasons it is usually convenient to restrict to the cofibrant objects $\aC^{\mathrm{c}}$ and consider $\N(\aC^{\mathrm{c}})[W^{-1}]$.